Who is … Jim Lyngvild?

 He’s also a writer of Tolkien-inspired fantasy novels.
 But besides dwarves and elves, one of his specialities is getting himself fired.
-Last year he lost his job as the host of Copenhagen Pride after he said “little faggots” in an interview.
+He lost his job as the host of Copenhagen Pride after he said “little faggots” in an interview.
 TV2 also sacked him as the fashion commentator on the queen’s 70th birthday in 2010.
 According to Lyngvild, he was too “outspoken”.

 Why do the media write so much about him?